chan-wm/random-data-ingestion/README.md

 and loaded into a PostgreSQL relational database.

 ## Quick Start
-Start the MongoDB and PostgreSQL servers.
-The data will be mounted at `./data` directory by running
+Start the MongoDB and PostgreSQL servers (data will be mounted at `./data` directory) by running
 ```
 docker-compose up
 ```